Personal Care Series – Online

 Preparing for the Unexpected: Virtual

 Illness, family obligations, and medical needs can all come unexpectedly for any of us, and for those of us in crucial roles as caregivers (for ourselves or others), it is important to plan ahead.
-This event is appropriate for people with Parkinson’s, family carepartners and family members.

 Register

-Breathing Yoga: Online
+Fall Breathing Yoga: Online

 older man and woman dressed in blue sitting to practice yoga